🌟BUNDLE & SAVE Add 3 or more tours to your cart and save 15% with code BUNDLE15🌟

 Tour Description

 You’d feel cheated visiting Osaka and not tasting your way through its vibrant gastronomic scene.
-On this 3-hour tour, we’ll visit three main areas which will help us deepen our knowledge of food in the Kansai region and enliven our taste buds, to both traditional and contemporary Osaka food.
-Designed for enthusiasts wanting a deep dive into Osakan specialties as well as those looking for a primer on Japanese cuisine, our tour will include plenty of food, entwined with a historic and cultural narrative.
+On this 3-hour tour, you will see three main areas that will help us deepen our knowledge of food in the Kansai region and enliven our taste buds, both traditional and contemporary Osaka food.
+Designed for enthusiasts wanting a deep dive into Osakan specialties and those looking for a primer on Japanese cuisine, our tour will include plenty of food, entwined with a historical and cultural narrative.

 • Dotonbori neighborhood